 Tuition fees for UK and EU students

-For full-time undergraduate courses
+Fees for full-time undergraduate courses

 For full-time foundation year courses

-Tuition fees for international students
+Tuition fees for new international students